Gardening? one big yawn

 But the gardening bug hit me when I reached 40 yrs old.

-Some time later, it’s now my 67th birthday today and here is a very short story of my gardening life through six decades.
+Some time later and I’m now 71.
+Here is a very short story of my gardening life through seven decades.

 Childhood – Irish farming grandparents; rose-tinted memories of the smell of tomatoes in a greenhouse, shelling fresh peas and eating ripe strawberries.
 But then…..